collinkleest/lit-element-demo/README.md

 $ polymer --version
 1.9.11
 ```
-The last step for getting setup is 1) creating a folder for out project, 2) creating a javascript file and an index.html 3) installing lit-element in the current project directory.
+The last step for getting setup is 1) creating a folder for our project, 2) creating a JavaScript file (`projectCard.js`) and an html starter point (`index.html`) 3) installing lit-element in the current project directory.
 Use the following commands to do so:
 ```bash
 $ mkdir lit-element-demo
 $ touch index.html projectCard.js
 $ npm install lit-element
 ```
-Lets start with the HTML, the most here I will list the most important things needed.
-We must link our javascript file, we can do this with the following html script tag
+Lets start with the HTML, here I will list the most important things needed.
+We must link our JavaScript file to our HTML file, we can do this with the following HTML script tag:
 ```html
 <script type="module" src="projectCard.js"></script>
 ```
 Even though we haven't written any code for our web component lets define it in our html.
+Our component which will be called `<project-card>` will have three attributes; name, url, and img.
 The name attribute will be the name of our project, the img attribute will be a link to an image we want the card to display and the url is a direct link to the project.
 ```html
 <project-card name="Python Automation" img="https://img.icons8.com/nolan/300/python.png" url="https://github.com/collinkleest">
 </project-card>
 ```
+For reference here is the complete HTML.
 #### Complete HTML
 ```html
 <!DOCTYPE html>